wmhass/purchase-chargeback/PROPOSITION.md

 ## Implementation proposition

 ### Mini VIPER:
 	- Modules
-		- Notice -
+		- Notice - Simple generic notice view.
+Can show a notice view containing the following UI components:
+			- A title
+			- A description message (can be a string or HTML)
+			- 0 or n button actions

-		- Chargeback
+		- Chargeback -

-### 1st case - Overlay presentations
-	The views will be presented as a modal overlay.
-We can use a custom transition iOS subclass to accomplish this.
-	(UIViewControllerAnimatedTransitioning).
+			- Allows user to submit a chargeback request
+			- Allows user to block/unblock credit card

 ### Views:
 	- NoticeViewController: This view shows a title, a description and two actions.